haicat/mixer.haicat.moe/README.md

 # mixer.haicat.moe
 A peer-to-peer sound mixing board that runs (almost\*) entirely in the browser.
 Intended usage is for online tabletop (e.g. D&D and Pathfinder) sessions in which the DM wants to create soundscapes for their players.
+This can be downloaded and run as-is (although join links will not work; joining will have to be done via ID).
+Alternatively, you can use the hosted version [here](https://mixer.haicat.moe).

 \* A server is used to broker connections between users.
 By default, this uses [the PeerJS official PeerServer](https://peerjs.com/peerserver.html)